What is Periodontal (Gum) Disease in Fort Smith, AR

-Periodontal Gum Disease is the inflammation of the soft tissues surrounding a tooth and the jawbone itself in more advanced stages.
+Periodontal disease is the inflammation of the soft tissues surrounding a tooth and the jawbone itself in more advanced stages.
 Also known as periodontitis or gum disease, it is often preceded by bacterial infection of the gum tissues known as gingivitis.
 Toxins produced by the bacteria in the gums irritate the surrounding tissues and cause inflammation.
-Once bacteria spreads into the gum pockets between the teeth, controlling their growth and treating the inflammation becomes much more difficult.
-If left untreated, Periodontal Gum Disease can lead to teeth misalignment, tooth loss, and jawbone infection.
+Once bacteria spread into the gum pockets between the teeth, controlling their growth and treating the inflammation becomes much more difficult.
+If left untreated, periodontal (gum) Disease can lead to teeth misalignment, tooth loss, and jawbone infection.

-Periodontal Gum Disease has different types: chronic periodontitis, aggressive periodontitis, necrotizing periodontitis, and periodontitis caused by systematic disease.
-Therefore, the type of Periodontal Gum Disease treatment offered by New Smile Dental is dependent on the kind of Periodontal Gum Disease.
+Periodontal disease has different types: chronic periodontitis, aggressive periodontitis, necrotizing periodontitis, and periodontitis caused by systematic disease.
+Therefore, the type of gum disease treatment offered by New Smile Dental is dependent on the kind of periodontal disease.

-Prior to the treatment, Dr. Lopez performs a complete periodontal examination to assess your gum and teeth condition.
+Prior to the treatment, Dr. López performs a complete periodontal examination to assess your gum and teeth condition.
 The findings and the recommended treatment are then discussed.
-The types of Periodontal Gum Disease treatments include:
+The types of gum disease treatments include:

 - Scaling and Root Planing: This procedure is typically performed on mild periodontitis cases.
 A thorough mouth cleaning is performed to remove plaque and tartar, as well as bacterial buildup.
 The gum pockets are cleaned and treated with antibiotics to help control the infection and kill the bacteria.
 A prescription mouthwash may also be added into the daily cleaning routines of the client.